onthegomap/planetiler/planetiler-basemap/README.md

   lines, to revert this behavior set `--transportation-name-brunnel=true`
 - `rank` field on `mountain_peak` linestrings only has 3 levels (1: has wikipedia page and name, 2: has name, 3: no name or wikipedia page or name)
+- `rank` field on `mountain_peak` linestrings only has 3 levels (1: has wikipedia page and name, 2: has name, 3: no name or wikipedia page or name)
+- `id` field on `water` polygons is only populated for openstreetmap lakes, not natural earth lakes at lower zoom levels

 ## Code Layout